awsdocs/aws-toolkit-eclipse-user-guide/doc_source/open-aws-explorer.rst

 You can expand each node in |explorer| to view resources on AWS that are associated with your account.
 For example, if you click the white triangle to the left of the :guilabel:`Amazon EC2` node, it will expand and display |EC2| resources associated with your AWS account.
-The |tke| uses the AWS account that you configured in the :doc:`tke_setup_creds` to determine which resources to display.
+The |tke| uses the AWS account that you configured in the :doc:`setup-credentials` to determine which resources to display.

 .. image:: images/tke-aws-explorer-expanded.png